Why investigate water and catchments with RIEL?

 RIEL conducts internationally-recognised research to understand and improve the management of freshwater, estuarine, coastal and marine systems in northern Australia and globally.
 Indigenous partnerships are an intrinsic part of our research approach.

-- modelling aquatic ecologies and key species
+- modelling and management of threatened and invasive species

 - assessing water quality risks for communities, aquaculture and environments